-This book contains various techniques for continuously developing a monitoring facility that grows with the information system to be developed.
-Continuous Monitoring is part of the DevOps Lemniscate as shown in Figure 1-1.
+This book contains various techniques to continuously implement compliance so that the quality of the information system grows with it during the development.
+Continuous Auditing is an integral part of the DevOps Lemniscate as shown in Figure 1-1 in all the steps that are followed.